 This is not a farewell.
 This is the auspicious beginning.
 This is window into my future and Dr. Hla Tun gently introduced me to the future of unsettling tragedies and brilliance.
 As a former UN volunteer, he allowed me ask inane questions, observe the ridiculous, and celebrate laughter.
 Like Benedictine Hospital, I have been fortuitously blessed to cross his generous path in the midst of Nongoma chaos.
-The staff huddles around him, knowing he will inevitably lessen the disaster with his kindness, diligence, and intelligence.
+The staff huddles around him, knowing he will inevitably lessen the

 In my Minnesota life, I have had few Asian role models (other than my parents and Dr. John Song) with similar backgrounds and characteristics.
 Of course, Dr. Hla Tun is more than just an Asian role model; he is the epitome of a good physician, a guiding light for young physicians wanting to be global citizen.
 Or more accurately, a good physician is the epitome of Dr. Hla Tun.
 Even though Dr. Hla Tun likes Felicity and Seventh Heaven, he makes me proud and joyful to become a physician in my sometimes cynical world.
 He has left me forever changed.